Yet another introduction to relativistic astrophysics: Scaling and Unification of Relativistic Jets

 where $L_{\rm r}$ is the radio luminosity of the jet core.
 The relationships have been calibrated by using radio measurements at 15~GHz, but can properly work with measurements at other frequencies by extrapolating the needed values by means of the radio spectral index.
+It seems substantially correct, although there is a large scatter, likely due to the extreme variability (cf Fig.~4, \emph{right panel}, in \cite{FOSCHINI19}).
+More recent easy-to-use equations can be found in Table~6 of \cite{FOSCHINI24}.

-Fig.~\ref{fig:jetunif}, left panel, shows the distribution of jet power and disk luminosity of a sample of AGN with jets and XRBs\footnote{Other similar plots can be read in \cite{CORIAT} (Fig.~5) for XRBs and \cite{PALIYA} (Fig.~7, bottom right panel) for AGN.}.
-On the right panel, the same sources, but with the scaled powers by using the relationships \cite{HEINZ}.
-After the normalisation, all the populations are scattered within three orders of magnitudes; since the errors could account for about one order of magnitude, the missing two orders of magnitudes are likely due to the spin, which was not taken into account (and it is also quite difficult to measure, particularly in AGN).

-It is also worth noting the recent addition of RLNLS1s: this population is the analogous of accreting neutron stars branch on Galactic objects distribution.
+Fig.~\ref{fig:jetunif} shows the distribution of jet power and disk luminosity of a sample of AGN with jets and XRBs\footnote{Other similar plots can be read in \cite{CORIAT} (Fig.~5) for XRBs and \cite{PALIYA} (Fig.~7, bottom right panel) for AGN.}.
+It is worth noting the recent addition of jetted NLS1s: this population is the analogous of accreting neutron stars branch on Galactic objects distribution.
 This addition was necessary to proceed with the unification, otherwise the two populations, AGN and XRBs, were unbalanced.

+The blazar branch (blue dashed rectangle in Fig.~\ref{fig:jetunif}) correlates better with the accretion rate.
+This is the well-known blazar sequence \cite{FOSSATI,GHISELLINI1}, where the jet power is regulated by the electron cooling.
+The slope in the present sample ($m\sim 0.63$) seems to be consistent with Eq.~(\ref{eq:gpd}) with a small range of the masses of the central black holes.
+The quasar branch (red rectangle in Fig.~\ref{fig:jetunif}) correlates better with the mass of the central black hole, and the slope ($m\sim 1.12$) is fairly consistent with Eq.~(\ref{eq:gpd}), but with a small range of accretion rates.
+A larger sample is necessary to better assess these relationships.